Vendi Novelty Scores for Out-of-Distribution Detection: Experiments

+VNS provides a hybrid approach of combining predictive uncertainty from logits with a class-conditional novelty score computed in feature space.
+As many other baselines only leverage one set of information, we evaluate VNS against an additional set of hybrid detectors.

-For the Mahalanobis Distance approach, we follow \citet{mueller2025mahalanobis++} and compute a Mahalanobis distance between a normalized test sample to the class mean.
-The class-wise Mahalanobis distance is measured by computing the likelihood of the sample under a Gaussian centered at the class mean with a shared covariance matrix.
-The covariance matrix is computed as
+One baseline is to combine RMDS++ with our probability-weighting scheme.
+We follow \citet{mueller2025mahalanobis++} and compute a Mahalanobis distance between a normalized test sample to the class mean.
+The novelty score function then becomes

-The global correction comes from the likelihood from a gaussian distribution fit to the entire dataset.
-The novelty score function becomes

-where $d_{\text{Maha}}$ denotes the Mahalanobis distance.
-For both $s_{\text{Maha}}$ and $s_\text{cosine}$, we follow the same hyperparameter selection strategy as VNS for fair comparison.
-Overall, our VS approach to measure novelty improves OOD detection over the alternative approaches (Table \ref{tab:novelty}).
-Another advantage of VNS over Mahalonobis is our computational efficiency.
-VNS has time complexity $O(CD)$, whereas Mahalanobis has time complexity $O(CD^2)$.
-Another measure of class-conditional novelty could be a nearest neighbor distance, like the one used in \citet{sun2022out}.
-However, this approach would add significant computational overhead because it requires iterating over the training set at inference.